 Go here to see a Youtube video about starting a fire with potassium permanganate and glycerine.

-If you lay out a piece of tissue and put about a teaspoon of potassium permanganate on it, and then pour about a teaspoon of glycerine over it, and then use the tissue to wrap/slightly mix it, in about 30 seconds it will burst into flame.
+Lay out a piece of tissue and put about a teaspoon of potassium permanganate on it.
+Then pour about a teaspoon of glycerine over it.
+Use the tissue to wrap/slightly mix it.
+In about 30 seconds it will burst into flame.
 The cold affects it, apparently, so it might not work in the winter, but in the summer it flames on like the Human Torch (not really a Fantastic Four fan but Johnny Storm did have his moments.)

-It might be difficult to come by potassium permanganate in Canada; I understand aquarium centers and Home Depot might carry it, and you can get a small bottle of glycerine at any drug store.
+It might be difficult to come by potassium permanganate in Canada; I understand aquarium centers and Home Depot might carry it.
+You can get a small bottle of glycerine at any drug store.
 Both items are highly recommended for disaster and survival kits because of the number of applications they are good for.

 5. One final suggestion from Youtube.